 d) What security techniques or protocols are needed for secure application services?

-e) What security techniques or protocols are needed for emerging secure application services, including service platform, FinTech services, OTT services?
+e) What security techniques or protocols are needed for emerging secure application services, including service platform, digital financial services, OTT services?

+f) What data protection measures are needed to mitigate the data security risks in ICT applications and services?

-f) What are the global security solutions for secure application services and their applications?
+g) What are the global security solutions for secure application services and their applications?

-g) How to define a strategy for operational and technical data protection for application services?
+h) What are the foundations of artificial intelligence (AI) / machine learning (ML) in supporting the building of confidence and security in the use of ICTs?

+i) What are the security technologies to protect data in the context of AI/ML?

-h) How to define a strategy for protecting Artificial Intelligence attack surface?
+j) How to define a strategy for protecting Artificial Intelligence attack surface?

 3 Tasks